AwalaApp/codelabs/codelabs/android-centralised.md

 An _Awala service_ is a collection of mobile, desktop, server-side and/or CLI apps that exchange mutually-intelligible messages using _endpoints_.
 Server-side apps exposed as Internet hosts will have _public endpoints_ (e.g., `your-service.com`), whilst all other apps (e.g., mobile, desktop) will have _private endpoints_.

-The service is _centralised_ if there's a public endpoint as the sender or recipient of all messages, _decentralised_ if all endpoints are private.
+The service is _centralised_ if there's a public endpoint as the sender or recipient of all messages, or _decentralised_ if all endpoints are private.
 Alternatively, if there's a public endpoint involved in some but not necessarily all messages, then the service is _hybrid_.

 Anyone can define Awala services, but to keep this codelab simple, we'll just build an Android app for [Awala Ping](https://specs.awala.network/RS-014), which is a trivial service used to test Awala implementations.